-On the WhichSchoolAdvisor.com Parent Survey, feedback was broadly positive, with a majority of parents agreeing that they would recommend the school to other parents, although a significant minority (29%) were not sure.
+On the WhichSchoolAdvisor.com Parent Survey, feedback has been limited though broadly positive, with a small majority of parents (57%) agreeing that they would recommend the school to other parents, although a significant minority (29%) were not sure.
 Over 90% believed that their children enjoy going to the school.
 86% of parents believed that the quality of education being provided was on a par with or higher than their home country.
 As is so often the case, there was the usual niggle about school fees, with 14% each being of the opinion that they did - or did not - represent value for money.
 The remaining 72% partially agreed that they did.

 Fees are, as noted, premium.
-Currently, FS1 starts at AED 52,000 and by Year 12 reach AED 85,000.
-Year 13 will open in 2019-20.
-And for the 2019-20 academic year, GEMS has decided to reduce fees quite significantly across the school - from AED 52,000 to AED 43,050 in FS1, from AED 65,000 to AED 54,224 from FS2 to Year 6, from AED 85,000 to AED 76,312 in Years 7-9.
+Currently, KHDA approved fees for FS1 start at AED 52,000 and by Year 11 reach AED 85,000.
+For the 2019-20 academic year, GEMS has decided to reduce fees quite significantly across the school - from AED 52,000 to AED 43,941 in FS1, from AED 65,000 to AED 55,346 from FS2 to Year 6, from AED 85,000 to AED 76,312 in Years 7-9.
 Fees from Year 10 to 13 have not been reduced and are AED 85,870 for Years 10 and 11 and AED 86,760 in Years 12 and 13.
 Clearly GEMS are keen to encourage families to join the Primary and Lower Secondary schools.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.